 To differentiate reclaimed resources from regular resources, ack-koordinator introduces the Batch concept to describe reclaimed resources. batch-cpu indicates CPU resources and batch-memory indicates memory resources.
 As shown in the following figure, Reclaimed refers to the amount of resources that can be dynamically overcommitted.
 Buffered refers to reserved resources.
 Usage refers to the actual resource usage.

-ack-koordinator is an non-managed component that occupies worker node resources after it is installed.
+ack-koordinator is a non-managed component that occupies worker node resources after it is installed.
 You can specify the amount of resources requested by each module when you install the component.

 By default, ack-koordinator exposes the monitoring metrics of features such as resource profiling and fine-grained scheduling as Prometheus metrics.
-If you enable Prometheus metrics for ack-koordinator and use Managed Service for Prometheus, these metrics are considered as custom metrics and fees are charged for these metrics.
+If you enable Prometheus metrics for ack-koordinator and use Managed Service for Prometheus, these metrics are considered custom metrics and fees are charged for these metrics.
 The fee depends on factors such as the size of your cluster and the number of applications.
-Before you enable Prometheus metrics, we recommend that you read the Billing overview topic of Managed Service for Prometheus to learn the free quota and billing rules of custom metrics.
-For more information about how to monitor and manage resource usage see Resource usage and bills.
+Before you enable Prometheus metrics, we recommend that you read the Billing topic of Managed Service for Prometheus to learn about the free quota and billing rules of custom metrics.
+For more information about how to monitor and manage resource usage, see Query the amount of observable data and bills.

 Prerequisites